 (2) All members of the Police Force shall aid and assist the returning officer or presiding officer in the performance of his duty.

-117. Conduct of the poll
+117. Polling, rules for conduct of

 The polling shall be conducted as follows:

 (1) Before any vote is taken the presiding officer shall exhibit the ballot box empty, and shall then securely fasten and seal it so that nothing can be removed without breaking the seal.